bweew/site/content/post/tim.md

 so its all just markdown.
 the hugo theme is photophobia. a skeleton. removed a few things in the layout partials.
 - i like being able to git clone the whole folder of text and have all the images seperate.
+## used hugo shortcode to embed youtube video
 {{< youtube QuY7ztfBdKE >}}

 - i like how the github actions builds the hugo site quickly.